 Nearly half of those who received more than $7,500 in financial aid graduated or transferred to another program, compared to the 17% of students who received between $1,001 and $2,500 in aid.
 Those who were awarded a combo of federal, state, and institutional aid had the highest success rates.

-According to the Association of Community College Trustees, one of the sponsors of the study, notes that this research proves that state and federal grant aid is a crucial component in the success and ability of many students.
+According to the Association of Community College Trustees, one of the sponsors of the study, notes that this research proves that state and federal grant aid, an instrumental tool for paying for college, is a crucial component in the success and ability of many students.

 In fact, a study by Professor Sara Goldrick-Rab of Temple University found that 74% of ninth-graders from low-income families expected to attend college, but just 51% of those who graduate from high school will make it to college.
 She noted that the U.S. spends around $200 billion a year on financial aid, but only 2 in 5 will earn a degree of any kind within six years.